bushome/ark-cloud-storage-no-overflow/README.md

 There's also a new audit-log system that isn't in upstream at all: every deduction attempt (success or fail) gets logged, along with a per-resource "theoretical max consumption rate" ceiling.
 A scheduled job checks recent activity against that ceiling and can fire a Discord webhook (`AuditLog.DiscordWebhook` in `config.json`, optional — if you don't set it, findings still show up in the app's own log) if something blows past what's physically possible for a single crafting structure to produce, even accounting for crafting-skill stat, ClockFace multipliers, and buffs.

 One early false-positive got caught and fixed: a single large bulk-transfer withdrawal (like Cyber Structures' pull-all tool restocking several resources at once) could look like it blew past the ceiling on its own, even though it's one atomic transaction, not a sustained crafting burst.
 The check now also requires at least 3 separate withdrawal events within the same window before it'll flag anything — a one-shot bulk pull, however large, won't trip it.
+This system is specific to the MySQL/cluster-operator path — a solo-player SQLite instance doesn't include these tables at all, since there's no multi-player scenario for it to detect anything against.

 ## Decay-Database Reconciliation (Optional Add-On)